 The solution is simple:

-👉 You need a strategy for your body to use the fat it has.
+👉 You need a strategy for your body to use its fat.

-Therefore, in this article, I want to introduce you to the unification of the different strategies and justify them from a scientific point of view.
+Therefore, in this article, I want to introduce you to the unification of the different strategies and justify them scientifically.

 And after reading this article, you will have in your hands the best method to burn fat.